digao-dalpiaz/DzListHeader/readme.md

 `LineTop` = indicates the Y position of text to the DwCol when LineCenter is False

 `ListBox` = *ListBox object (required!)*

-`TabbedText` = When using TabbedText, you don't need to use objects or OnDrawItem.
-You may add itens to the ListBox with Tab dellimited to split columns.
-In this case, you don't need to code to draw items.
-There is two methos available to use with tabbed text: AddItem (add item array, so the component automatically convert in tabbed text); GetArrayText (returns an array of requested index).
-*You can still leave this property disabled and work with tabbed text, writing event OnDrawItem and using GetArrayText to read text of columns separated.*

 `TextMargin` = Space in Pixels at left and right of column (used so that the text in one column does not stick to the text in another column)